anakic/Jot/README.md

 - Forms will return bogus size/location data for maximized/minimized forms, so we have to cancel persisting those
 - Tracking needs to be applied during `OnLoad` since `Top` and `Left` properties set in the constructor are ignored

-Here how to properly track (Windows) Forms:
+Here's how to properly track (Windows) Forms:

 ``` C#
 // tell the tracker how to track Form objects (this goes in a startup class)